 Thankfully, there are solutions that can help streamline these processes.
-Remote access tools that are built for healthcare can standardize and restrict access while also auditing business associate activity so IT teams aren’t bogged down by access requests and gathering documentation.
+Remote access tools built for healthcare organizations can standardize and restrict access while also auditing business associate activity so IT teams aren’t bogged down by access requests and gathering documentation.
 These systems also give healthcare organizations more peace of mind about the “who, what, when, why, and how” of business associates accessing EMR and patient files.

-Protecting your patient’s data is a requirement and a necessity.
+Protecting patient data is a requirement and a necessity.
 Not only can healthcare data breaches result in HIPAA penalties, but it can cost your organization more money after the breach to cover the cost of rebuilding the trust from patients.
 Conducting a risk analysis of the systems within your organization to get an understanding of what safeguards need to be in place is step one.
 From there, start implementing technology to protect data from insider and outsider threats through auditing employee access to patient records, and ensure visibility and control over business associates by only permitting access to the information they need.
 Employee education can ensure everyone on staff understands the rules of HIPAA compliance and are vigilant when it comes to outsider threats.
-Compliance officers have a heavy responsibility, but with a plan and technology, protecting patient data can be a little bit easier.
+Compliance officers have a heavy responsibility, but with a plan and technology, protecting patient data can be a bit easier.